zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ## Create an AI Agent client app

 Now you're ready to create a client app that defines an agent and a custom function.
-Some code has been provided for you in a GitHub repository.
+Some code is provided for you in a GitHub repository.

 ### Prepare the environment